 Energy points are located along energy channels or meridians in the body.
 Each meridian is connected to an organ system.
 Each organ system is related to one of five elements: Wood, Fire, Earth, Metal, and Water.
 These Five Elements form the foundation of Chinese Medicine.
 Each element has a colour, season, emotion (positive and negative), food, qigong movement, and sound associated with it.

 According to the Five Element Theory, we are now in the season of summer and the Element is Fire.
 The organs and systems related to the Fire element are the heart, small intestine, pericardium, and triple heaters (glandular and lymph systems).
 Extreme emotions affecting the heart often present during this time.
 Examples are anger, heart attacks, panic attacks, anxiety, and stress.
-If you’d like to learn more about this, come to my Masterclass on July 23 on Flowing through the Five Elements with Qigong.

 One energy point I share below that calms stress and anxiety is the Sea of Tranquility point.
 As I did more research, I became fixated on this Sea…you’ll sea what I mean!